 SMART Business Goals Exampledownload now

-What Are Business Goals?
+What are SMART Business Goals?

 Business objectives are precise statements of what your business will accomplish within a specified time frame.
 They are more specific than your overarching mission statement and are contained within your business plan.
 Whether what kind of business you have, having clear, time-bound, and attainable business goals allows you to supervise your company on the proper path as it grows.
-According to statistics, only 5% of small businesses achieved all of their business objectives in 12 months.
+According to statistics, only 5% of small businesses achieved their business objectives in 12 months.

 Benefits of Having Business Goals